-How to Avoid Getting Catfished
+How to Avoid Being Catfished

 Ever been excited to finally meet someone you’ve gotten to know online, only to see them step out of the car, and — woah, wait a minute — they’re not who they said they were?

-I don’t know about you, but when I was still in the game, trying my hand at dating apps and what-not, I had become the target of what we callcatfishing.
+I don’t know about you, but when I was still in the game, trying my hand at dating apps and what-not, I had become the target of what we call catfishing.
 According toeharmony, 53% of people lie in their online profiles.
 Yet, online dating is a blindspot for a lot of the classic dating advice we hear.

 In this blog, I’m going to share with you my three-step process for steering clear of catfishing and protecting yourself in the digital dating space.

-• Check on their social media.
+- Check on their social media.

 If you discover that the person’s profile is private, my advice is to skip.
 Why?
 Because even though there are valid reasons for someone to be private on Instagram, in the context of dating, I find that to be problematic.
 It’s better to be safe than sorry.

-• Set up a video chat.
+- Set up a video chat.

 Once you’ve vetted their Instagram, you’re in a safe position to go ahead and ask for their number.
 If you’ve been vibing through text or phone calls, that’s when you want to ask for a video chat.
 Quite honestly, messaging back and forth is a horrible way to communicate and build a relationship with someone.
 It might be okay for one-off messages and sending gifs, but beyond that, you can’t really get to know a person.